theernis/Dots-Lines/README.md

 ## if you cant run setup.bat:
-in console run "setup.py install" copy ".pyd" file to main folder if needed run "dots.py" file
+in console run "setup.py install" copy ".pyd" file to main folder (make sure there is only one ".pyd" file) if needed run "dots.py" file